Pirates vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and the Los Angeles Dodgers head into the first of a four-game series against Andrew McCutchen and the Pittsburgh Pirates at Dodger Stadium, Monday at 10:10 PM ET.
+Emmet Sheehan starts for the Los Angeles Dodgers on Tuesday at Dodger Stadium against Carlos Santana and the Pittsburgh Pirates.
+First pitch is at 9:10 PM ET for the second game of a four-game series.

-The Pirates have been listed as +145 moneyline underdogs for this matchup against the favored Dodgers (-175).
-The game's total has been listed at 8.5 runs.
+The Pirates have been listed as +180 moneyline underdogs in this matchup against the Dodgers (-225).
+The contest's total has been set at 9.5 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.